clarefmccann/grad_school_pub/README.md

 - Step 1: write the "generic" versions of your statement of purpose in the work folder (I have two different versions - (1) a statement of purpose for schools that require a personal history or diversity statement and (2) a statement of purpose for schools that do not require personal history or diversity statements (since there will not be another essay dedicated to explaining my experiences and personal reasons for applying to grad school, i have included bits in this version).
 - Step 2: in the blurbs.csv fill you will add your unique school and faculty information
+- Step 3: open the R markdown and make the necessary edits (add your path, edit the school names - copy & paste and find & replace will be your best friends)
 - Step 3: run the script
 - Step 4: breathe, you're almost done :)